bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React js is a free, open-source library for building interfaces.
+It uses reconciliation to interact with the virtual DOM.

-1. Describe component state.
+2. Describe component state.
+State is the current existence of an object, its components, its variables, and other conditions.
+It is managed within the component

-1. Describe props.
+3. Describe props.
+Props are the properties passed to the component

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affects something outside the function scope, and they are synced by passing in dependencies.